KaziTShahid/Nonlinear-Hyperspectral-Unmixing-Autoencoder/README.md

 https://github.com/KaziTShahid/Nonlinear-Hyperspectral-Unmixing-Autoencoder

-The paper published can be found in this link
+Also, please cite the paper published, which can be found in this link

 https://ieeexplore.ieee.org/document/9432042